hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 The introduction of rich schemas and their associated greater range of possible attribute value data types require correspondingly rich transformation algorithms.
-The purpose of the new transformation object is to specify the algorithm used to perform transformations of each attribute value data type into a canonical data encoding in a deterministic way.
+The purpose of the new encoding object is to specify the algorithm used to perform transformations of each attribute value data type into a canonical data encoding in a deterministic way.